enriquesanchezb/workshop-expoqa24/README.md

 ## Exercises

-1. Fix `/tests/test_sentiment.py`! is not working and it should works
-2. Fix `/tests/test_transcribe.py`.
-You have a sample audio in `/tests/samples` you can use.
+**Exercise 1:**
+The test file `/tests/test_sentiment.py` is currently not functioning as expected.
+Review and correct the errors to make it operational.

+**Exercise 2:**
+The file `/tests/test_transcribe.py` requires fixes.
+Utilize the sample audio file located in `/tests/samples` to test and ensure it properly transcribes the audio.

+## Support
+If you run into any issues or have questions, please contact the workshop organizers.

+---
+Happy testing!
+Discover how to enhance and debug testing processes for sentiment analysis applications!

+---